Architecture of Macau: Bridges and tunnels

-The Zhuhai Bridge, opened in October 2018, is the world's longest sea bridge, spanning 55 kilometres (34 miles) from Hong Kong to Macau and Mainland Chinese city; Zuhai.
+The Zhuhai Bridge, opened in October 2018, is the world's longest sea bridge, spanning 55 kilometres (34 miles) from Hong Kong to Macau and Mainland Chinese city; Zhuhai.
 The bridge cost approximately $20 Billion US Dollars to complete and was under construction from December 2009.
 The bridge is designed to last over 120 years, withstanding pressures from earthquakes and typhoons.
 Through employing 400,000 tonnes of steel in its construction, with 30 km worth of bridge above the Pearl River Delta and 7 km worth of tunnel running between two artificial islands.
 The bridge is 3 lanes wide on each side and incorporates merging channels to transfer the traffic from the left to the right as it is technically in Chinese territory.
 To use the bridge, drivers from Hong Kong will need to attain special permits, of which there are only 300.

-Point da Amizade, which is Portuguese for the ‘friendship bridge’, connects the Macau Peninsula to Taipa Island and Pac On.
+Ponte da Amizade, which is Portuguese for the ‘friendship bridge’, connects the Macau Peninsula to Taipa Island and Pac On.
 With its construction beginning in June 1990, the bridge took almost 4 years to complete and was officially opened to motor vehicles in March 1994.
 The bridge spans over 4.7 kilometres (2.9 miles), with a maximum height of 30 metres above the sea and is 18 metres wide at its widest point, accommodating four lanes of traffic.
 The bridge has two crests at different points to allow for sea traffic to travel beneath.
 The Sai Van Bridge, completed in December 2004, is also a sea bridge used to connect the Macau Peninsula and Taipa Island.
 The full length of the bridge is 2.2 km (1.37 miles) long, with its pylon heights standing 85 metres above ground level.
 The bridge was designed by Pengest Planeamento to accommodate both road traffic and railway carriages and is built primarily from steel, steel cables and prestressed concrete.
 The total cost of the bridge was US$70 million.

 The smallest bridge in Macau, linking it across the border to Hengquin Island in Zhuhai, is the Lotus Bridge.
 The bridge is approximately 900m long and its construction was completed in 1999.
 It specifically links the Cotai reclamation area of Macau to Hengquin Island with 3 lanes either side of the bridge.
 The bridge cost US$25 million to construct, which was shared between the Macau and Chinese governments.
 The Lotus Bridge uses an ‘asymmetric partial cloverleaf’ design, which is designed to re-direct traffic onto the correct side of the road when entering their respective countries, with China being the right and Macau being the left.